4 Things That Could Stop AI

 AI summary

-AI is undoubtedly the hottest technology development right now, with giant companies like Microsoft, Google and Meta all piling in enough money to solve world hunger and have change for a meal deal to this exciting technological frontier.
+AI is undoubtedly the hottest technology development right now (despite having been worked on for decades), with giant companies like Microsoft, Google and Meta all piling in enough money to solve world hunger and have change for a meal deal to this exciting technological frontier.

 Right now, a large part of that investment is speculative at best, with commercial AI very much being in the early stage of development.
 Things like ChatGPT are amazing tools, but the true business cases of these tools are only beginning to be explored.
 Currently, it is like the start of the internet, a lot of hype, with only some vague speculations on exactly where the cards are going to fall.